si-lol/wf-renamefastq/README.md

 barcode03,A03
 ```
 > [!IMPORTANT]
-Barcode names have to match with the names of sub-directories in the input directory.
+For renaming, barcode names have to match with the names of sub-directories in the input directory.

 ## Usage